How Satispay uses your information

-Satispay is authorised as an Electronic Money Institution (“EMI”) by the Financial Conduct Authority (the details of which can be checked at http://www.fsa.gov.uk/register/home.do) and we are required to counter the risk that we might be used to further financial crime.
-To do this we may use the information you give us, and the information we hold about you, to detect and prevent crime or fraud.
+Satispay is authorised as an Electronic Money Institution (“EMI”) by the Financial Conduct Authority (the details of which can be checked at www.fsa.gov.uk/register/home.do).

-- information you have given us as part of the sign-up application process to allow to give you access to the Satispay services;
+- information given to us as part of the sign-up application process to allow to give the User / Merchant access to the Satispay services;

-- information that you have given us over the telephone, via email or social media; and
+- information that the User / Merchant has given us over the telephone, via email or social media; and

-- details of any checks we have made to ensure the accuracy of the information we hold.
+- details of any checks Satispay has made to ensure the accuracy of the information held.

 Examples of personal data include: